anoopmb/dms/seeddms-6.0.33/doc/README.Install.md

   > </Files>

-If you install SeedDMS for the first time continue with the database setup.
+If you install SolutionDMS for the first time continue with the database setup.

 * Create a new database on your web server e.g. for mysql: